vydimitrov/use-count-up/README.md

 ### Reset animation

-Pass a key prop to CountUp component and change the key when the animation should be reset.
-This is usually used when we want the animation to start over when either `start` or `end` value changes.
+Pass a key prop to CountUp component and change it when the animation should repeat.
+It can be also used when a change of `start` or `end` value should start the animation over.

 ```jsx
 import { CountUp } from 'use-count-up'